alsofronie/interact/README.md

 #reference space
   The aliases space is just in json containing all the names and aliases relevant to the domain.
-    The generic form is like this:
+    The generic example could be:
     {
     uid:domainUniqueUid
     alias:domainAliasValue
     children:{
             alias:value
             uid:value
-            addresses:<list of known replicas as VirtualMQ endpoints>
+            addresses:[list of known replicas as VirtualMQ endpoints] ...
-            ...
         }
     parents:[{
             name:value
             uid:value
-            addresses:<list of known replicas as VirtualMQ endpoints>
+            addresses:[list of known replicas as VirtualMQ endpoints] ...
-            ...
            }]
     csbs:[{